 The list of suppliers is grouped by region.
 Most of them offer international shipping, but be conscious as that may be costly.
 Finding a local/regional supplier may save on delivery costs, and you will also support the local economy.

 This list is based on a combination of our own experience with suppliers, feedback and information we got from our readers, and recommendations shared by growers in various forums.

-We will continue to keep THIS LIST updated, and if you have any comments, please feel free to use the comment section below this post.
+We will continue to keep THIS LIST updated, and if you have any comments, please feel free to contact us.